 How can Coleman Greig help you?

-At Coleman Greig we have a number of lawyers (including an Accredited Specialist in Family Law) who practise exclusively in the area of family law.
+At Coleman Greig we have a number of lawyers (including three Accredited Specialists in Family Law) who practise exclusively in the area of family law.
 As well as our practical experience in all aspects of family law, other specialist lawyers in the firm are able to contribute their expertise in areas such as commercial advice, taxation and property law where such issues need to be considered in dealing with your case.

 We aim to provide the service that is right for you, whether that be simply advising you as to your rights and obligations, assisting you in negotiating a resolution of issues in dispute or representing you in contested proceedings in the Family Court.
 Where appropriate we will work with your other advisers, such as your accountant, so as to achieve a good understanding of all aspects of your case and provide you with the best possible representation.